tfidfwastaken/gitnotes/final-reflection.md

 ## What's next?

 I have so much to learn and explore, and I will fondly remember my time at Git as the first significant milestone for that journey.
 I will still continue the [leftover bits](https://atharvaraykar.me/gitnotes/final-report.html#whats-next) of my work.
 I want to leave some kind of residual value beyond my active involvement in these last few months.
 I hope to set aside some time  mentoring and growing the community in the future.
+I will be spending more time diversifying my knowledge and learning other things as well.

-This blog will also continue, with a renewed purpose.
+This blog will continue, with a renewed purpose.
 I will be writing down important things I learnt in my time and bugs that new contributors could work on.
 I believe that writing guides and making contributions easier has some of the best effort-to-impact characteristics that I am looking for.

 ## How to contact me (and other plugs)